-Innovative income streams, such as Lifelncome, are designed to ensure the conversion of a lump sum investment to regular income payments provided throughout retirement for as long as the investor lives.
+Innovative income streams, such as LifeIncome, are designed to ensure the conversion of a lump sum investment to regular income payments provided throughout retirement for as long as the investor lives.
 Tax concessions and concessional social security assessment, as described in this PDS, are dependent on these income streams meeting certain legislative requirements under the Superannuation Industry (Supervision) Act 1993 and Regulations 1994, the Social Security Act 1991, the Veterans' Entitlements Act 1986 and the Income Tax Assessment Acts 1936 and 1997.
 One such requirement seeks to protect the capital supporting the income stream by imposing maximum limits on the amount that can be paid to you as a lump sum (referred to in the legislation as a 'commutation').
 This is known as the CAS.

 A 'commutation' is a lump sum payment - regular income payments are not commutations.
-Generally, LifeIncome only pays commutations in two circumstances: if you choose to withdraw your investment under one of the cooling-off periods, or if you pass away and a Death Benefit is payable.
+Generally, LifeIncome only pays commutations when you choose to exercise your cooling-off or withdrawal rights or if you pass away and a Death Benefit is payable.